ShadowLight8/Dynamic_RDS/README.md

-# Dynamic_RDS
+# Dynamic_RDS - FM Transmitter Plugin for Falcon Player

-A plugin for Falcon Player 6.0+ (FPP) to generate RDS (radio data system) messages similar to what is seen from typical FM stations.
+Created for Falcon Player 6.0+ (FPP) as a plugin to generate RDS (radio data system) messages similar to what is seen from typical FM stations.
 The RDS messages are fully customizable with static text, breaks, and grouping along with the supported data fields of title, artist, track number, track length, and main playlist item count.
-Currently, the plugin supportsthe QN8066 chip and there are plans to add the Si4173 in the future.
+Currently, the plugin supports the QN8066 chip and there are plans to add the Si4173 in the future.
 The chips are controlled via the I<sup>2</sup>C bus.

 ## Recommended QN8066 transmitter board
 > [!IMPORTANT]